BH GSO IEC 62525:2016

 Gulf Standard

-Household and similar electrical appliances - Safety - Part 2-23: Particular requirements for appliances for skin or hair care
+Household and similar electrical appliances - Test code for the determination of airborne acoustical noise - Part 2-18: Particular requirements for electric water heaters

 Gulf Standard